 The Cape Shore Trail follows the outline of the coast before ending near Cape Bonavista Lighthouse, passing through farmland with excellent viewing opportunities for whales, icebergs, and puffins.

-I didn’t get a chance to do this whole trail, but I have spent a lot of time exploring Bonavista and all of it is beautiful, so I know this hike would be too.
+I didn’t get a chance to hike this whole trail, but I have spent a lot of time exploring Bonavista.
+The whole region is beautiful, and I’ve heard this is one of the best Bonavista hikes.

 The geology around the coast is gorgeous too.
 If you don’t have time to do this hike, still visit the lighthouse.
 It’s a gorgeous area and a great place to look for puffins nestled in the cliffs.